Union seeks court order against Sibanye-Stillwater lock-out

 Solidarity deputy general secretary Riaan Visser said Sibanye's lock-out order meant the union's members could go without pay.

-On Tuesday, the company said it would not increase its wage offer, but would take steps to protect employees and company assets in the event of a strike.
+On Tuesday, Sibanye said it would not increase its wage offer but would take steps to protect employees and company assets in the event of a strike.

 The strike is likely to disrupt operations at Sibanye's gold mines at a time when the metal's price is surging.